JamieFlournoy/playlist2dir/README.md

 # Overview

-playlist2dir is a program for Linux that will create a directory of MP3 files that are named in an .m3u8 playlist.
+**playlist2dir** is a program for Linux that will create a directory of audio files that are listed as tracks in an .m3u8 playlist.

-To save disk space and avoid unnecessary file copying, the MP3 files that playlist2dir creates are actually hard linked to the original files.
+To save disk space and avoid unnecessary file copying, the audio files that playlist2dir creates are actually hard linked to the original files.

 (If you aren't familiar with hard links, they are multiple directory entries that all refer to the same data on disk - unlike a symbolic link, there is no "main" hard link to a file.
 They are all equally "real".)

-This means that the directory it creates takes up almost no extra disk space, but it must be located on the same volume as the MP3s described in the playlist.
+This means that the directory it creates takes up almost no extra disk space, but it must be located on the same volume as the files described in the playlist.

+## Suitability

+This program was by the author for personal use, to solve a very specific problem: carefully rated and curated playlists made in iTunes on a Mac, referring to a large MP3 collection stored on a Linux file server, which the author wants to copy to a mobile phone en masse in a way that audio player apps can consume easily.

+If you have exactly this problem, it may be useful for you.
+If not, it probably won't.

 # Setup